AJeschor/indeed-webscraper/README.md

 - Specify the search based on location with the output attributes position, location, and description.

 This Python script is a command-line implementation of the Indeed Scraper by Misceres available on the Apify platform.
 For more details about the Indeed Scraper, refer to [the Apify website](https://apify.com/misceres/indeed-scraper).
+Its goal is to provide a simple CLI tool to scrape jobs posted on Indeed to get detailed information from about job postings based on location, position, and description.

 ## Usage